Join us in Tokyo and Online for AGen2023!

 Dr Joseph Haldane, The International Academic Forum (IAFOR), Japan

-Professor James W. McNally, University of Michigan, USA & NACDA Program on Aging
+Professor James W. McNally, University of Michigan, United States & NACDA Program on Aging

-Professor Sela V. Panapasa, University of Michigan, USA
+Professor Sela V. Panapasa, University of Michigan, United States

 Lowell Sheppard, Never Too Late Academy, Japan